cathydao95/cathydao95/README.md

 <h2>Hi there, I'm Cathy!</h2>
-<p>I'm a front-end developer.</h3>

 - 📍 I'm based in Los Angeles, California

 - 👯 I’m looking to collaborate with other developers and web/UX/UI designers to create accessible and creative web applications.

-- 📚 I’m currently studying and improving my knowledge in CSS
+- 📚 I’m currently studying and improving my knowledge in JavaScript.

-- 👩🏻‍💻  I’m currently working on building a full-stack recipe application.

 - ⚡ Fun fact: I'm training for a marathon and love finding new trails. 🍃